 About duty lawyer services

 Duty lawyer services are provided at a number of courts and tribunals across Victoria.
-Duty lawyers may be in-house staff or private lawyers we fund.
+Duty lawyers may be in-house staff, or approved private practitioners that we fund.

 What duty lawyers do